 The class will be composed primarily of hands-on work.
-The major assignments include a portfolio of work created in class, selection and teaching of a book structure, and a budgeting exercise.
+The major assignments include a portfolio of work created in class, an instructions exercise, and a budgeting exercise.

 Students will be provided with a tool kit for use during the semester.
 The tool kit must be returned in good condition at the end of the semester.
 You will take your tool kit home with you, but when you are working in the lab you must bring the tool kit back with you.
 Though the instructor will provide most of the materials, occasionally you will be responsible for providing materials.
 When this happens, you will be given ample time to acquire the necessary items.